lackhead/userconfig/README.md

 ## config_dotfiles.sh

 This installs a sparse git repo which is how I keep my dot-files in line.
-Please see http://www.github.com/lackhead/dotfiles repo for the files themselves.
+Please see my [dotfiles](http://www.github.com/lackhead/dotfiles) repo for the files themselves.

 ## config_homebrew.sh